NeilSWells/iolairPanelMeter/README.md

 # Programming

+Programming1 are the ICSP pins used to put the initial bootloader onto the ATmega328.
+Either solder on pins or use PogoPins.
+Uploading a bootloader only needs to happen once.

-The board is programmed as an Arduino Uno using a FT232 USB to TTL Serial adapter set to 5v.
+Once the boatloader is uploaded, the board is programmed as an Arduino Uno using a FT232 USB to TTL Serial adapter set to 5v.

 Using 3.3v will not work!